 - San Francisco (SFO) – Taipei (TPE)

-With new Polaris lounges coming to United’s hub airports, you will soon be able to experience a new level of flying with United.
-So far, the Houston, San Francisco, Newark, Los Angeles, and Chicago Polaris lounge have opened.
+With Polaris lounges at United’s hub airports, you can experience a new level of flying with United.
+So far, the Houston, San Francisco, Newark, Los Angeles, and Chicago Polaris lounges have opened.

 7. ANA to Japan in First Class

 For some, flying first class is great because of the high-end Champagne, the caviar, the spacious seat, and impeccable service.
 Starting at 121,000 United miles, you can get all of that while flying ANA first class from the U.S. to Japan.

 What really puts ANA on the map, though, is its amazing flight attendants.
 They have a well-deserved reputation for amazing service that helps set ANA apart.